125% Credit Hour Threshold

 The following courses and credit hours shall be excluded: remedial courses; transfer credits from another college or university that do not meet degree requirements for general education courses or the student's chosen program of study; advanced placement or international baccalaureate credits that were obtained while in high school or another secondary school program; and dual enrollment, college-level credits obtained by the student prior to receiving a high school diploma.

 To refer to Section 23-7.4:F of the Code of Virginia, please use the following link: http://leg1.state.va.us/cgi-bin/legp504.exe?000+cod+23-7.4

 Any student who has the 125% surcharge assessed to their account has the option to appeal.
-They can do so by completing the Appeal Form and submitting it to the Registrar's Office.
+They can do so by completing the Appeal Form and submitting it to the Office of the Registrar.
 Any information that the student feels may be pertinent to their appeal, should be attached as supporting documentation.
 Criteria for which Longwood's 125% Appeals Committee may waive the surcharge are specifically listed on the Appeal Form.
 Any other requests for waiver may be submitted to SCHEV if deemed necessary by the 125% Appeals Committee.
 The 125% Appeals Committee will meet at least once per semester on an as-needed basis.
 Students are notified by email, and by formal letter, as to the outcome of their appeal.
 All decisions of the 125% Appeals Committee are final.
 Students may request a review based only on new information.